Tuesday, June 14, 2016

 flowers at make-shift memorials, heartbroken parents are interviewed, a world

 is outraged, Facebook lights up with templates and tributes, and our politicians

 But they never do.
 They never ever, do.
 And that's sad.

-After the media exhausts their coverage of Orlando, they will move on to something
+After the media exhausts their coverage of Las Vegas, they will move on to something

 else that captures our attention.
-It could be another gorilla killed.
-Another on-campus rape.
+It could be another frat house hazing death or scandal

 But you can count on Matt Lauer and the throng of media members to be back giving

 blanket coverage to another mass murder.
 It's going to happen again soon, because